 The motion of lifting your leg away from your body is the result of the movement and power of the abductor muscle group.

-In my article Comparing Gluteus Medius Tendinopathy Injections and Surgery Outcomes I discuss common patient stories of gluteus medius tendinopathy.
+In our article Comparing Gluteus Medius Tendinopathy Injections and Surgery Outcomes we discuss common patient stories of gluteus medius tendinopathy.
 Many of these people have stopped responding to anti-inflammatories and physical therapy.
 After referral to a specialist, if they are limping they are diagnosed with Trendelenburg gait or gluteus medius limp and they get more medications including anti-depressant medications and stronger pharmacology treatments.
 Their conditions may worsen and their tendinopathy is now making their lower back, knee and ankle hurt worse.